Provincie-Zuid-Holland/satellite-images-datascience/README.md

 ## Deep learning Model.

-We use Keras in python with following architecture:
+We use Keras in python and made a deep learning with following architecture:

 ![Alt text](deep_learning_architecture.png?raw=true "Title")